kyma-project/telemetry-manager/docs/user/04-metrics.md

 The metric setup is based on the following assumptions:

-- A destination can be unavailable for up to 5 minutes without direct loss of metric data (having retries in place).
+- A destination can be unavailable for up to 5 minutes without direct loss of metric data (using retries).
 - An average metric consists of 20 metric data points and 10 labels.
 - Batching is enabled, and a batch contains up to 1024 metrics/batch.